 Golden Gate Overlook:

 There’s no such thing as too many photos with the Golden Gate Bridge during your trip to San Francisco.
 Head to the Golden Gate Overlook for a different angle of the bridge.
 If you have a zoom lens, the shot between the trees gets a lot cooler, because the bridge in the background is brought even closer and the trees frame the image even tighter.
-But even if you don’t (we didn’t), it’s a pretty cool shot.
+But even if you don’t (we didn’t), it’s still a pretty cool shot.

 Location: Golden Gate Overlook

 *There is currently a rope blocking off the walking area where the photo on the left (top on mobile) was taken.
-The photo was taken before the conservation process began, so please do not step over the rope to take a photo.
+The photo was taken before the conservation process began.
+So please do not step over the rope to take a photo.

 Another great view of the Golden Gate Bridge is up in the Mairin Headlands on Hawk Hill.
-This is a lot farther away, so the bridge will be smaller in the background, but it is a beautiful lookout spot.
+This is a lot farther away, so the bridge will be smaller in the background.
+But it is a beautiful lookout spot.
 Keep in mind, if #karlthefog is hanging around that day (aka it’s foggy), you probably won’t be able to see the bridge from here.